Australia's Ten Network says receivers appointed, still a going concern

-* Christopher Hill, Philip Carter and David McEvoy of PPB Advisory were appointed receivers and managers of Ten Network

-SYDNEY, July 3 Australia's Ten Network Holdings Ltd said on Monday administrators had appointed receivers to negotiate existing debt even as the television network continued to trade as a going concern.
+SYDNEY, July 3 (Reuters) - Australia's Ten Network Holdings Ltd said on Monday administrators had appointed receivers to negotiate existing debt even as the television network continued to trade as a going concern.

 Receivers PPB Advisory said it had secured A$30 million ($23.05 million) in funding to keep the company afloat until Aug.
 31.